mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 cultural roots, Moheji can be integrated into educational platforms and tourism services that offer culturally rich content and interactive gamified experiences, broadening cultural literacy and engagement.
-- Tipping and Microtransactions: Moheji enables fast, low-cost, and seamless tipping and micropayments within creative communities.
+- Tipping and Microtransactions: moheji enables fast, low-cost, and seamless tipping and micropayments within creative communities.
 This encourages content creation and sharing by providing an alternative to centralized platforms with high fees or restrictive policies.
-These use cases reflect Moheji’s overarching vision of blending cultural meaning with practical blockchain utility, creating real-world value and driving adoption across diverse sectors and user demographics.
+These use cases reflect moheji’s overarching vision of blending cultural meaning with practical blockchain utility, creating real-world value and driving adoption across diverse sectors and user demographics.